CyrilleAteno/ilc.markov/README.md

 - that ends

 ## Functions to be tested
-Hereafter, for each classes give function to be tested
+The functions needed to be tested are:
+  - Markov

 ### Classe Coulpe
 #### functions